How to control turnouts with bi-directional solenoids (Kato, Tomix and other turnouts/switches with 2 wires) with DCC and WCC

 Can I Install a Decoder Inside a Turnout?

 Yes, you can install the tiny Loco.Engineering train decoder with a built-in DC motor driver as an internal accessory decoder.
-This guide applies to the train decoder as well, with the only difference being that you should solder the turnout wires to the M1 and M2 outputs and connect the power wires to the track.
+This guide applies to the train decoder as well, with the only difference being that you should solder the turnout wires to the M1 and M2 outputs.
 Additionally, in the State configurations, select "DC Motor" instead of IO outputs.
 All other steps remain the same.

 Questions?